 - Use the information we gather to create and share resources, and enact change.

-Employment Services Survey Project
+Employment Services Survey Project (April-December 2025)

 The MRQC know many people with disabilities use employment services providers to help them achieve their employment goals.
 However, many who work in leadership positions at provider agencies struggle to hire and retain quality direct support professionals.
 And many direct support professionals struggle to perform and continue their jobs.
 We think it is not because workers don’t want to do their jobs.
 In fact, many enjoy providing services and working with people with disabilities.
 However, certain barriers are making it difficult for them to perform their jobs.
-We want to find out what key barriers are making it difficult for leadership and direct support professionals to perform their jobs.
+We wanted to find out what key barriers are making it difficult for leadership and direct support professionals to perform their jobs.

 The MRQC has partnered with Hennepin County and Dakota County to create 2 surveys to better understand the perspectives of those who work in leadership positions and those who work in direct support positions.
-Links (orange font) to the surveys are down below and are completely confidential and should take 5-10 minutes to complete.
+The MRQC emailed the surveys to various provider organizations and agencies.
+Those who worked in leadership positions for an employment services provider agency were asked to complete the Employment Services Survey for Provider Agencies.
+And those who worked as a direct support professional for an employment services provider were asked to complete the Employment Services Survey for Direct Support Professionals.

-We appreciate those who are able to complete the surveys and provide us with feedback.
-We believe the feedback we collect from the 2 surveys will help us identify barriers that make the delivery of quality services more difficult.
+The feedback we collect from the 2 surveys will help us identify barriers that make the delivery of quality services more difficult.
 Once we know more about the barriers, we will craft solutions to alleviate some of the barriers.
 We anticipate that some of these solutions may be in the form of legislative proposals.
 We know legislative proposals can be a driving force in making real change happen, so people with disabilities can continue to receive the quality services they need and deserve.

 If you are curious to know what projects the MRQC are currently doing or have done, check out the MRQC Work Group pages.
 Or scroll down to read about what other employment related projects we have done.